 Roberto worked as a research analyst for a stock brokerage company and has been writing about the Nepali stock market since 2013.

-Upper Tamakoshi Hydropower Limited floated over Rs 2.63 billion worth of IPO shares last year, the largest IPO in the history of Nepal ever.
-Nepal Reinsurance Company followed this year with a massive Rs 1.60 Billion IPO.
+Upper Tamakoshi Hydropower Limited floated over Rs 2.63 billion worth of IPO shares two years ago, the largest IPO in the history of Nepal so far.
+Nepal Reinsurance Company followed last year with a massive Rs 1.60 Billion IPO.
 In FY2020-21, Nepali stock market will witness the largest IPO yet—Rs 8 Billion worth initial shares of Nepal Infrastructure Bank.

 Why Is Investing in IPOs in Nepal Considered Safe and Quick?

 When IPO shares are allotted and listed in Nepal Stock Exchange (NEPSE), they can be freely traded.
 As per the provision, the range of the first transaction in NEPSE is within three times the company's book value.
 For example: if a company's book value per share is Rs 70, it can be traded within Rs 70 to Rs 210 range for the first transaction.
 If we analyze the history, all stocks begin their first transaction at the "three times" mark.
 So, one can easily double or triple their money as the IPO shares are sold for Rs 100 in Nepal.

 Since the initiation of C-ASBA procedure in applying IPO, the shares will be allotted within 10 days and listed within one month of the issue.
 This will make it easier for investors to double/triple/quadruple their initial investment with enough knowledge in a very small time period.
 Further, at least 10 shares are guaranteed for each applicant in IPO.
 Lottery system will only be used if there are not enough shares to allot every applicant a minimum of 10 shares.